tommybobbins/PiBrella-lesson/lessons/lesson3-plan.md

 ## Starter

-Show the students the "What is a Raspberry Pi ?"
-Youtube video.
-Explain that we will be using the Pi to control our lights.
 Distribute the student handout.
 Pupils should be able to work through the material at their own pace.
 Handout:
 - [Lesson 3 - Using Scratch GPIO to a Pibrella.](lesson3-handout.md)